correial/correial.github.io/content/Fast Robots/Lab 6/index.md

 <iframe width="450" height="315" src="https://www.youtube.com/embed/pXpwFAQoIhk"allowfullscreen></iframe>
 <figcaption>Disturbance Correction Kp=1.8 | Kd=50</figcaption>

 Here is the other final disturbance test with **Kp=1.65** and **Kd=130**.
 You can see that for these gains, the robot overshoots less but is just a little worst at re-aligning exactly at 90 degrees.
-Thus while it overshoots less, it does take slightly more time to re-adjust (with the increaed Kd gain that helps it slow down earlier).
+Thus while it overshoots less, it is slower when moving to a set angle (with the increaed Kd gain that helps it slow down earlier).

 <iframe width="450" height="315" src="https://www.youtube.com/embed/S883NBawxys"allowfullscreen></iframe>
 <figcaption>Disturbance Correction Kp=1.65 | Kd=130</figcaption>